 A play based on the life of Artemisia Gentileschi, the first professional female painter of the Western world.
 She painted violent, revolutionary masterpieces amidst her father's public trial against Agostino Tassi, her art tutor and rapist.
 Her life and work became a rebellion against a society where a woman is considered property.

-A play based on the life of Teresa of Calcutta, a modern Antigone, who felt a call to care for the unburied.
+A play based on the life of Theresa of Calcutta, a modern Antigone, who felt a call to care for the unburied.
 This strange necrophilia, blinds her to the possibilities of living.
 When the soul eclipses the body, only to be left in cosmic silence, we face the terrifying possibility that a love for God can forsake all others.

 András is now a widely celebrated playwright, offering rich tapestries of poetry and bottomless investigation of identity.
 His son Andris Visky, celebrated graduate of Yale School of Drama, has collaborated with Theatre Y on 3 Sisters, and is a marvel of innovation and curiosity.
 Earnest and studious, his work is well mined and fresh - with a genetic predisposition towards the poetry of his father.
 Péter Szabó is the final piece - an audio/visual artist with the background to understand the work, and a leg flying out all of the doors of convention.
 Impossible to please, and tireless, he is the glue of the production - willing to start again, whatever it takes.